musteelegend/tournament-Results/README.md

 Then you can connect psql to your new database and create your tables from the statements you've written in tournament.sql.
 You can do this in either of two ways:

-Paste each statement in to psql.
+ * Paste each statement in to psql.
  * Use the command \i tournament.sql to import the whole file into psql at once.

- * To deploy this app in google app engine load this program in google app engine and click on deploy.
+Then run the tests from the command line, using the command python tournament_test.py.
+If it runs correctly, the output "Success!
+All tests pass!" will be displayed.